mehrvarz/webcall/README.md

 A single WebCall server can provide free and secure telephony to 1M users.
 A very small (1GB, 1core, shared) server can host up to 50K concurrent users.
-Here I describe how you can build WebCall and run it for yourself and 50K friends:
+Here I describe how you can build WebCall and run it for yourself and your friends:

 [https://timur.mobi/webcall/install](https://timur.mobi/webcall/install)